 - Co-author, The Bankrupt Tenant: Creative Solutions for Preserving the Tenant Mix, Retail Law Strategist (January 2005)

-- Participant on The Commercial Real Estate Show, a nationally syndicated radio show
+- Discussed Negotiating Leases on The Commercial Real Estate Show, a nationally syndicated radio show